 Primarily, the obstacles to date have been: 1) lack of training/expertise; 2) lack of funding.
-Involving experts, artists and visionaries in our work would inform and re-energize our efforts.
+We have no doubt that involving experts, artists and visionaries in our work would inform and reenergize our efforts.
 We also feel strongly that small efforts such as agriculturally oriented art projects could help us rally the community to make positive changes in our environment.
-Youth needs are being met primarily through schools and sports programs.
-Outreach to minority populations would increase diversity on board and committee groups.